Updates

 SNAP (Basic Food/EBT)

-Each month, SNAP helps to cover food costs for over 900,000 Washingtonians, with an average household benefit of $322.
-If November benefits are delayed, families on SNAP will face significant hardship keeping food on the table.
+Each month, SNAP helps to cover food costs for over 900,000 people in Washington, with an average household benefit of $322.

 Follow the Department of Social and Health Services (DSHS) webpage for official communication about SNAP benefits.